paolobarto/Sudoku_Solver/README.md

 # Sudoku_Solver
-This was a project started in C++, that I had used for an assignment for a python Object-Oriented Programming course.
+This was a project started in C++.
+I had used this for an assignment for a python Object-Oriented Programming course.

 I soon used this to better understand python and eventually surpassing the progress I had made in C++.